top of page

 If a player receives three (3) yellow cards in one season then that player will receive a one-week suspension after receiving the 3rd yellow card.

-Repeated violation by a team may result in the team manager being called before a Judicial Board to determine if expulsion of the team is appropriate.
+Repeated violation by a team may result in the Team Manager being called before a Judicial Board to determine if expulsion of the team is appropriate.

 bottom of page